Fanger53/private_event/README.md

 - Then type `cd private_event` in the terminal to change the directory into the root of the project.

+- Then type : `bundle install`
+              `yarn install`
-- Then type `bundle install && yarn install` to download the necessary gem files for the project.
+  to download the necessary gem files for the project.

 - Type `rails db:migrate`